Acts 17:32-34

 The resurrection divides hearers, yet God sovereignly brings some to saving faith.

-32 Now when they heard of the resurrection of the dead, some mocked; but others said, “We want to hear you again concerning this.”
+32 When they heard about the resurrection of the dead, some began to mock him, but others said, “We want to hear you again on this topic.”

-34 But certain men joined with him and believed, among whom also was Dionysius the Areopagite, and a woman named Damaris, and others with them.
+34 But some joined him and believed, including Dionysius the Areopagite, a woman named Damaris, and others who were with them.

 The resurrection divides hearers, yet God sovereignly brings some to saving faith.